Home / Soup Recipes / Spring Vegetable Soup with Homemade Egg Noodles

 • With a knife, cut pasta sheets into 1/2-inch wide-by-2-inch long strips.
 I also use the rounded end pieces but you could cut them off if you want perfectly rectangular noodles.
 Place strips in a on a parchment-lined baking sheet in as thin of a layer as possible and set aside.
 Repeat with remaining pieces of dough.
 The noodles can be made up to 3 hours in advance, leave uncovered at room temperature to dry.

-• Heat oil in a large soup pot over medium-high heat.
-Add onions and season with salt and pepper.
+• Heat 3 tablespoons of olive oil in a large soup pot over medium-high heat.
+Add 1 diced onion and season with salt and pepper.
 Cook, stirring occasionally, until onions start to become tender.
-Add garlic, carrots, and celery and seasons again with salt and pepper.
+Add 4 cloves choppedd garlic, 2 sliced carrots, and 2 stalks sliced celery and seasons again with salt and pepper.
 Cook until vegetables just start to become tender.

-• Add broth, thyme, remaining 2 teaspoons of salt, and bay leaves.
+• Add 2 quarts broth, 2 tablespoons chopped thyme, remaining 2 teaspoons of salt, and 2 bay leaves.
 Bring to a boil over medium-high heat, then reduce to a simmer.
 Cook 20 minutes until vegetables are tender.

-• Add noodles, asparagus, and peas and stir to break-up any noodles that might be stuck together.
+• Add noodles, 1 cup chopped asparagus, and 1 cup peas and stir to break-up any noodles that might be stuck together.
 Simmer until noodles are tender, but not mushy, about 4 to 5 minutes more.
 Taste and add more salt and pepper if necessary.

 • Serve with a generous sprinkling of dill, scallions, and parmesan cheese on top of each bowl.